Bao6879/more-lively-audio-visualizer/README.md

 # Extended Audio Visualizer

 An audio visualizer for [Lively Wallpaper](https://github.com/rocksdanister/lively), the free Wallpaper Engine alternative.
-It reacts to whatever you're playing — circular spectrum, bars, warp and glitch, beat flashes, reactive backgrounds, and a bunch of one-click genre presets.
+It reacts to whatever you're playing: circular spectrum, bars, warp and glitch, beat flashes, reactive backgrounds, and a bunch of one-click genre presets.
 You can still touch the sliders to get your own version though.

 This is a fork of [eliasfloreteng/lively-audio-visualizer](https://github.com/eliasfloreteng/lively-audio-visualizer).
-I liked the idea and I wanted more, so I roughly doubled what it can do, and finished the original author's own to-do list along the way — every "upcoming feature" he'd noted (more visualizer types, smoother motion, music-reactive scale, a silence threshold, video backgrounds) is in here now.
+I liked the idea and I wanted more, so I roughly doubled what it can do, and finished the original author's own to-do list along the way!
 Big thanks to elias for the groundwork; see [Credits](#credits).

 https://github.com/user-attachments/assets/7af38000-2557-4e41-b12e-1bf90cb0e8b1